gordbot/REGSMeetingScraper/README.md

 # REGSMeetingScraper
 Scrapes and searches the minutes of the Standing Joint Committee for the Scrutiny of Regulations for search terms.

 The Standing Joint Committee for the Scrutiny of Regulations (SJSCR or REGS) is a joint committee (Senate/House) which overseas review of Canada's Regulations.
+The committee is "empowered to make a report to the House containing only a resolution that all or any portion of a regulation that stands permanently referred to the committee be revoked."

 # Purpose
 My intended purpose for scraping the minutes of the SJSCR meetings is to see if, at any particular meeting, they have mentioned any term I'm interested in.